thlg057/altair-basic/README.md

 # BASIC Interpreter (C Implementation)

 ## Overview
-This project is a lightweight **BASIC interpreter written in C**, inspired by the original implementation of Bill Gates and Paul Allen in the 1970s.
+This project is a lightweight **BASIC interpreter written in C**, inspired by the original **Altair BASIC** implementation of Bill Gates and Paul Allen in the 1970s.
+Altair BASIC was the first Microsoft product and one of the first BASIC interpreters for microcomputers, originally developed for the Altair 8800.

 The main objectives are:
 - Stay close to the **minimalistic philosophy** of early microcomputer interpreters.